 A good diet is your first line of defence, but it’s still smart to know the warning signs.
 Let’s look at what happens when nutrition goes wrong.

-The healthiest thing to feed chickens is a high-quality, complete commercial layer feed with 16-18% protein and 3.5-4.0% calcium.
-This should make up 90% of their diet, supplemented by clean water, insoluble grit, free-choice oyster shell, and limited (10%) healthy scraps and greens.
-For a broader look, see our complete guide to chicken feeding.
+The healthiest thing to feed chickens is a high-quality, complete commercial layer feed with 16 to 18 percent protein and 3.5 to 4.0 percent calcium.
+This should make up 90 percent of their diet, supplemented by clean water, insoluble grit, free-choice oyster shell, and limited (10 percent) healthy scraps and greens.

 Signs of Nutritional Problems in Your Flock